HomeFAQ

 • Brief description of what happened.

-You can follow up later with injury details, the injured employee’s employment status and treatment information.
-Report the claim online or call Missouri Employers Mutual anytime at 1.800.442.0593.
-You can also fax the injury report to 1.800.442.0597.
+You can follow up later with injury details, the injured worker’s employment status and treatment information.
+Report the claim online or call MEM anytime at 800.442.0593.
+You can also fax the injury report to 800.442.0597.

-To both help your employee return to work quickly and reduce costs, we encourage you to report injuries within 24 hours.
-Missouri law requires employers to report injuries within five days, but state reporting laws vary, so check with your Division of Work Comp.
+To help your employee return to work quickly and reduce costs, we encourage you to report injuries within 24 hours.
+Missouri law requires employers to report injuries within five days, but State reporting laws vary, so check with your Division of Workers Compensation.

 Yes.
-All work-related injuries, regardless of severity, should be reported to Missouri Employers Mutual.
+All work-related injuries, regardless of severity, should be reported to MEM.
 We will then report injuries to the state, as required.
-This allows the state to accurately track workplace injuries.
+This allows the state to track workplace injuries accurately.

-If your employee is injured at work, you should always file a claim with us.
+You should always file a claim with us if your employee is injured at work.
 However, you can file a report-only claim if it involves three days or less of lost time and no permanent disability.
 The benefit of a report-only claim is that it doesn’t impact your e-mod and, therefore, your insurance premium.
-In Missouri, employers have the option to self-pay up to $3,600 in medical costs on report-only claims.
+The amount that employers can self-pay in medical costs on report-only claims varies by state.
 If you wish to self-pay, confirm your eligibility with your claims representative when you report the claim.

-It is difficult to estimate the exact effect an injury may have on your e-mod and on your premium.
-Your e-mod factor is based on your losses for the past three years, not including the most recent year, so a claim in 2020 will not impact your e-mod until 2022.
+It is difficult to estimate an injury’s exact effect on your e-mod and your premium.
+Your e-mod factor is based on your losses for the past three years, not including the most recent year, so a claim in 2024 will not impact your e-mod until 2026.
 The National Council on Compensation Insurance adjusts e-mod calculations each year to anticipate both a company’s losses and the losses of all businesses within the industry.

-If you do not have your claims representative’s name or contact information, contact Customer Care at 1.800.440.0593.
+If you do not have your claims representative’s name or contact information, contact Claims Care at 800.442.0593

 We mail the injured worker a confirmation letter with the claim number on the business day after the claim is entered into our system.
-If your claim is medical only or lost time, your employee should have received this letter.
+Your employee should have received this letter if your claim is medical only or lost time.
 They will not receive a confirmation letter for a report only claim.
-If you do not know your claim number, contact Customer Care at 1.800.440.0593.
+If you need your claim number, contact Claims Care at 800.442.0593.

 Your claims representative is available by phone or text to help in many ways: